FINRA Bars Mary Spuhler for Alleged Refusal to Provide Information

-Mary Beth Spuhler (CRD #: 1195301) has been fired by Osaic Wealth.
-This disclosure appears on her BrokerCheck record, accessed on October 4, 2024.
+Mary Beth Spuhler (CRD #: 1195301), a broker formerly registered with Osaic Wealth, has been barred by FINRA.
+This disclosure appears on her BrokerCheck record, accessed on March 30, 2025.
 Investors may have engaged in her services through Spuhler Wealth.

 On September 6, 2024, Osaic Wealth fired Mary Beth Spuhler following allegations that she engaged in personal transactions without the approval of her broker-dealer.